Key Takeaway

 When you walk down that aisle today, I want you to know that you're not leaving our family — you're expanding it.
 The love between you and [partner's name] doesn't replace anything.
 It adds a new room to a house that was already full.

-Here's what I've learned about marriage after all these years: The big romantic gestures are nice, but a marriage is built in the small moments.
+Here's what I've learned about marriage: the big romantic gestures are nice, but a marriage is built in the small moments.
 It's built when one of you makes coffee without being asked.
 When you laugh at the same terrible joke for the fourteenth time.
 When you choose each other on the mornings when choosing feels hard.

 I'm not losing you today.
 I'm watching you become the fullest version of yourself, and there is no greater joy for a parent than that.